ClosedMixed2025-26 round

 What activities are funded?

-Building collaborative practice among government schools and between schools and TAFE non-school providers, supporting delivery of VCE Vocational Major and Victorian Pathways Certificate programs, and supporting schools to introduce the Victorian Pathways Certificate from 2026.
+Building collaborative practice among government schools and between schools and TAFE non-school providers, supporting delivery of VCE VM and VPC programs, and supporting student access to VPC programs including introduction of the VPC from 2026.

 How do I apply for the Collaboration and Curriculum Access Fund?